 In one episode, one gentleman wanted to sell me a ski cap and and a bracelet for 55,000 shillings.
 Of course it is overpriced, but I told him I wanted the ski cap with the Tanzanian flag.
 He said 45,000 shillings.
 I asked him for a calculator and quickly showed him that the cap he was trying to sell me was about US$34.00.
 “That’s not a good price,” I told him.
 The same cap I can get for US$5.00 in the states.
 I eventually gave him 10,000 shillings (US$7.00) for it.
 The price haggling was good fun.

-After sending the night in Arusha, we took a road trip to Ngorongoro.
+After spending the night in Arusha, we took a road trip to Ngorongoro.
 As we drove, the acacia trees were a staple in landscaping and children were seen fetching water and being industrious.
 There were also a number of schools off in the distance.
 The Maasai warriors were never too far out of view.
 We stopped for bathroom breaks, but many were urged not to photograph the locals unless permission was granted.

 We finally arrived at the Ngorongoro Lodge which set on a coffee plantation.
 It couldn’t help to think about my coffee plant of 19 years.
 The official at the plantation gave us a complete tour and explained the processing from nurturing the trees to the fermentation, drying and roasting process.
-Another connessieur came and invited us to sample the different blends.
+Another connoisseur came and invited us to sample the different blends.
 The whole experience gave me a new appreciation of coffee.

 Young Maasai apprentices